lukemorton/uniform/README.md

 # Uniform

-I present to you a ViewModel for the browser.
-A ViewModel (in this case) is a class that describes the behaviour of an element and it's children.
-It goes well with jQuery but can use whatever you like (e.g. zepto).
+I present to you a view model for the browser.
+A view model (in this case) is a class that describes the behaviour of an element and it's children.
+It goes well with jQuery but can use whatever you like (e.g. Zepto).

 Here's an example: